SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-07-best-rfkjr-headline.md

 <img src="{{ site.baseurl }}/images/2025-09-07-best-rfkjr-headline-variety-1.jpg" width="400" height="225" alt="McCall @ Variety, 1935: A headline eclipses the article it's supposed to highlight" title="McCall @ Variety, 1935: A headline eclipses the article it's supposed to highlight" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-On 1935-Jul-17, the Hollywood-focused newspaper _Variety_ wrote one of its most famous headlines, traditionally repetitive rhyming words rendering the meaning almost inscrutable.
+On 1935-Jul-17, the Hollywood-focused newspaper _Variety_ wrote one of its most famous headlines, traditionally repetitive rhyming slang words rendering the meaning almost inscrutable.
 In saying that rural filmgoers of the day had no interest in films about rural life, they memorably wrote <sup id="fn1a">[[1]](#fn1)</sup>: